-1. Class Ii Medication Regulations
+Class Ii Medication List

-• Schedule II drugs are the main object of prescription drug abuse.Prescription drug abuse is taking a medication that was prescribed for someone else or taking a prescription in a manner not.
+- Schedule II drugs are the main object of prescription drug abuse.Prescription drug abuse is taking a medication that was prescribed for someone else or taking a prescription in a manner not.

-• List of Schedule III drugs (US) Jump to navigation Jump to search.
+- List of Schedule III drugs (US) Jump to navigation Jump to search.
 This is the list of Schedule III.
 The drug or other substance has a potential for abuse less than the drugs or other substances in schedules I and II.

 The Most Prescribed Medications by Class Lipid Regulators Lipid regulators, mainly statin drugs, are used to prevent dyslipidemia (high blood cholesterol) and other cardiovascular problems and have been prescribed for the prevention and treatment of many other illnesses including osteoporosis and post-menopause complications.

-These terms are called drug classifications.
+.
+One substance may be Schedule I, while another is Schedule II, III, or IV.
+For an individual who is not familiar with controlled substances, the word may simply pass through the conversation without a second glance.
+To those who understand the drug industry, however, these phrases are paramount to understanding the type of substance being discussed.These terms are called drug classifications.
 Per the Drug Enforcement Administration (DEA), medical professionals and law enforcement officials use drug classifications to delineate a substance’s legality, based on “the drug’s acceptable medical use and the drug’s abuse or dependency potential.”
 Simply put, classifications help to categorize current and developing drugs, which in turn helps lawmakers, law enforcers, and medical experts understand how best to handle a particular substance.
 In this way, scheduling narcotics, prescription medications, and other drugs makes the industry safer for everyone.

 A History of the CSA